Pwd9000-ML/blog-devto/posts/Azure-VM-Power-States-Function-App/Azure-VM-Power-States-Function-App.md

 ## How to control Azure virtual machines power states using an Azure function

-Today we will look at how we can create a function app using PowerShell as the code base, that will allow us to check the power state of a virtual machine or stop/start a virtual machine by passing a URL request or a JSON body via a HTTP trigger to the function app.
+Today we will look at how we can create a function app using PowerShell Core as the code base, that will allow us to check the power state of a virtual machine or stop/start a virtual machine by passing a URL request via a HTTP trigger to the function app.

-To get everything ready I will be using Azure CLI using a powershell console.
+To get everything ready I will be using Azure CLI in a powershell console.
 First we will log into Azure by running:

 ```powershell
 az login